big-org/big-org.github.io/links.md

 title: Useful Links
 ---

 There is a lot of information about blockchain technology out there.
-Here is a list of links to some of that mawesometerial -
+Here is a curated list of links to some of that awesome materials -

 * [Bitcoin Block Explorer](https://blockchain.info/ "Blockchain.info")
 * [Bitcoin: A Peer-to-Peer Electronic Cash System](http://fermatslibrary.com/s/bitcoin "Fermat's library - Bitcoin paper")